 print("No encryption present on this bucket.")

-The above code should print the encryption status of S3 buckets.
-Remember, if bucket-level encryption is not set up, this function throws an error, which we must handle in our code.
+The above code should print S3 buckets encryption status.
+Remember, if there is no bucket-level encryption set up, this function throws an error and we have to handle it in our code.

 Deleting S3 Bucket Encryption

 Finally, we will learn how to delete S3 bucket encryption.
 This will remove default encryption from the S3 bucket.
 This change only affects new objects uploaded to that bucket.
-Any objects will stay encrypted even if we disable default bucket-level encryption.
+Any objects already encrypted will stay encrypted even if we disable default bucket level encprytion.

 def delete_bucket_encryption():